CHAPTER TWENTY THREE

 To top it off, I had a view of the rear of the engine, and could see flames and fumes coming from them and illuminating the nearby clouds.
 I thought the engine was on fire!
 No one else seemed concerned, however, so I stayed quiet.
 But, I kept my eyes glued to that engine, and had a white knuckle descent and landing in the thunderstorm!

-It wasn’t until years later that I saw video of a turbine engine in operation and finally understood that the flames and trailing fumes were normal, they were just made more ominous by the situation I was in at the time.
+It wasn’t until years later that I saw video of a turbine engine in operation and finally understood that the flames and trailing fumes were normal, they were just made more ominous by the rolling dark rain clouds I was in at the time.

 Growing Up and Getting Out

-After broadcast school, I returned to my parents home in Louisiana, Missouri to begin searching for work in broadcasting.
+After broadcast school, I returned to my parents home in Louisiana, Missouri and began searching for work in broadcasting.
 Using the Directory of Broadcasters Manual while in North Carolina, I had compiled a short list of radio and TV stations I thought I might be interested in working with.

-A few days before leaving Charlotte, I mailed postcards to each of them, listing my recent graduation and detailing my broadcast experience, which included radio stations WYFM, (Classical Music), WIST, (Rock and Roll), WBT, (Contemporary), and WSOC-TV where I ran a studio camera during the telecast of the local American Bandstand.
+A few days before leaving Charlotte, I mailed postcards to each of them, listing my recent graduation and detailing my broadcast experience, which included radio stations WYFM, (Classical Music), WIST, (Rock and Roll), WBT, (Contemporary), and WSOC-TV where I ran a studio camera and conducted periodic interviews during the telecast of the local American Bandstand.

 As I recall, I mailed about ten of the postcards, and soon received a call from Bill Tedrick, owner of KWRT Radio in Boonville, Cooper County, Missouri, and another from KOMU-TV in Columbia.
 In a telephone interview with KOMU I discovered that their open position was for sports announcing, which I had no experience or interest in doing.

-My next telephone interview was with KWRT, Boonville, Missouri, which sounded like a mutually good fit, and an in-person audition at the station was set up.
+My next telephone interview was with KWRT, Boonville, Missouri, which sounded like a mutually good fit, and a paid in-person audition at the radio station was set up.

-Upon the appointed time and date I was interviewed by owners Bill and Audrey Tedrick, husband and wife.
+Upon the appointed time the following week I was interviewed by owners Bill and Audrey Tedrick, husband and wife.
 The audition was recorded by Don Shepard, who gave me smiles and thumbs up through the window separating the recording booth and the control room.

 KWRT Radio Days